Kristina01111000/Drws_site/README.md

 - make a second promo page menu widget separated between about the course and personal and professional growth
 -
 - see if we can take away website ask from from comment section, leave name and email

+- crop pictures from google drive
+- check promo page buttons, outline not meshing with button